kframework/matching-logic-prover/prover/strategies/knaster-tarski.md

 ## `context-case-analysis`

-Case analysis for removing FOL clauses on the LCTX.
+Case analysis for removing predicates we are not interested in on the LCTX.
-TODO: Change `kt-collapse` to use this.

 ```k
   rule <claim> \implies(\and( sep( \forall { .Patterns }